esseks/monicelli/README.md

 ===========

 You will need `bison` version > 3.0, `flex` 2.5 or above and any C++11 compiler.
-A makefile is provided and will compiler the `mcc` executable.
+A makefile is provided and will compile the `mcc` executable.
 Compiling the executable is a matter of:

     make